example graphic

 Anyone can join at any time!

-We invite you all to come on over, our meetings are held in International House every Sunday at 8pm in the TV lounge on the second floor.
+We invite everyone to come on over, you don't have to be an international student, our meetings are held in International House every Sunday at 8pm till 9pm in the TV lounge straight back from the steps on the second floor.

 Now?